How long does it take to get an au pair?

 How much does it cost to host an au pair?

-Based on welcoming an au pair for a 52-week program term, the average monthly cost to host an au pair is $1,571.
+Based on welcoming an au pair for a 52-week program term, the average monthly cost can be found on our pricing page.
 This price is per family, not per child so no matter how many children you have, your cost stays the same.
 View our in-depth breakdown of program costs.
 This average fee is even lower if you applied to our program with a discount.

 What does your program fee cover?